SterlingVix/California_EDD_table_entry/README.md

 # California EDD table entry

+## UPDATE 8/22/2016

+Of course, within 2 weeks of pushing this repo it looks like the EDD has updated their interface, making this temporarily obsolete.

+If it seems useful I will update this repo and remove this notice.
+If you actually want me to push ahead on this, please message me with the request to work on this, and I'll try to move it up the queue.
+Thanks!

+## Original README.md:

 You're between jobs.
 I've been there.
 If you're lucky enough to live in California, you may have access to Unemployment Insurance through California's Employment Development Department, here:

 [California EDD UI Online][eddui]